First Time Here?

 Does St. Paul offer Sunday School for my children?

-Our first worship service also has a Children’s Message in which the children gather in front of the altar with the pastor for a special message related to the readings and gospel.
+Our worship service also has a Children's Message in which the children gather in front of the altar with the pastor for a special message related to the readings and gospel.

 Is there somewhere I can take my young child during the service if needed?

-Yes, we have a "Kid’s Corner" perfect for privacy or to calm a child down with a book or toy.
+Yes, we have a "Kid's Corner" perfect for privacy or to calm a child down with a book or toy.
 While we encourage parents to do their best to remain in the sanctuary with their children, we realize there are times when it becomes difficult.
-We certainly do not want you to feel uncomfortable and so the Kid’s Corner is a great alternative when needed.
+We certainly do not want you to feel uncomfortable and so the Kid's Corner is a great option when needed.
 You can still hear and see the service from the room!

-Is there a food or coffee served after worship service?
+Is there a food or coffee served after worship service? (when safely able to)

 How can I learn more about St. Paul or get other information?